BragginRites/bg3-hud-dnd5e/README.md

 > **This module requires the [bg3-hud-core](https://github.com/BragginRites/bg3-hud-core) module to function.**

 ## Support Development
 If it's your kind of thing please consider my [Ko-fi](https://ko-fi.com/bragginrites).
-It helps keep be up to 2am coding these modules.
+It helps to keep me up to 2am coding these modules.
 Thank you!

 ---